microsoft/diskspd/README.md

 DISKSPD is a storage load generator / performance test tool from the Microsoft Windows, Windows Server and Cloud Server Infrastructure Engineering teams.
 Please see the included documentation (docx and pdf formats).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 What's New?
 ===========

 In addition DISKSPD itself, this repo hosts measurement frameworks which use DISKSPD.
 The initial example is the ***VM Fleet*** being used for Windows Server 2016 Hyper-Converged Storage Spaces Direct work.
 Look for these under the *Frameworks* directory.

+## DISKSPD ##

 DISKSPD 2.0.18a 5/31/2016